microsoft/minecraft-scripting-samples/ts-starter/README.md

 ### Other Commands

-To run lint use this shortcut command:
+To run a lint operation (that is, scan your code for errors) use this shortcut command:

 ```powershell
    npm run lint
 ```

-To auto fix issues use this:
+To auto-fix lint issues, you can use this:

 ```powershell
    npm run lint -- --fix
 ```

-Create an addon file to share.
+To create an addon file you can share, run:

 ```powershell
    npm run mcaddon